Pot Odds Calculator

 SPR — how committed you are

 Stack-to-pot ratio is stack / pot.
 Low SPRs (under 4) mean you’re one bet from committing everything, so even marginal edges are often worth getting in.
-High SPRs (over 10) mean there’s still a lot of poker to play, so you can fold with less regret and avoid putting a tournament life on a single thin spot.
-The advisor uses SPR to decide whether a strong hand should just-raise or jam.
+High SPRs (over 10) mean there’s still a lot of poker to play, so you can fold with less regret.
+The advisor uses SPR to decide whether a strong hand should just-raise or jam — it’s the variable that prevents the tool from suggesting marginal call-downs in deep-stack spots where you can release without burning much value.

 Preflop — Chen formula, not equity alone